Separate Subaccount Treatment

 - The plan can give participants the choice as to whether a particular distribution comes from the separate subaccount.
 Alternatively, the plan may simply treat all distributions as coming from the separate subaccount until it is exhausted.

 The IRS may have inadvertently contributed to confusion regarding this rule in its Fall 2008 Retirement News for Employers (PDF).
 In a brief Q&A on page 8 they seem to say your after-tax contributions have to be recovered pro rata with the entire account balance.
 This is not the position of the IRS, however.
-The IRS explains the treatment of after-tax contributions and their earnings in Publication 575, Pension and Annuity Income (PDF) (see discussion beginning on page 16 and example on page 17).
+The IRS explains the treatment of after-tax contributions and their earnings in Publication 575, Pension and Annuity Income (PDF) (see discussion on page 17, including example).

 Comment: The employer newsletter represents informal, nonbinding guidance from the IRS.
 We understand that the IRS included this particular item to alert employers that they could not simply distribute the after-tax dollars alone (without any pre-tax dollars, including investment earnings).
 The failure to mention the separate subaccount rule (or the rule for pre-1987 after-tax contributions) was either an oversight or a choice made based on space limitations in the newsletter.